ljtrevor/Earth-Invader/README.md

 # Earth Invader

 As a little green alien, it is your mission to reach Earth and take it over.
 Unfortunately, humans are quite fond of earth and will do anything to protect it!
-Earth Invader is a 2D platform space game inspired by the iconic game Galaga.
+Earth Invader is a 2D platform space game inspired by the classic arcade game, Galaga.

 ##Running